barjin/EasyStudy/README.md

+# EasyStudy v2.0
+> **This repository is a fork of the EasyStudy project with a new implementation of the frontend in React.** This allows us to decouple frontend and backend code and define a proper and safe interface beween those two.
+>
+> More info about this rewrite and migration tutorial is in a [separate file here](./frontend/README.md).

+*Below follows the original README content.*
+___

 # About
 This is a repository with sources for the paper *EasyStudy: Framework for Easy Deployment of User Studies on Recommender Systems*